Title and statement of responsibility area

 Scope and content

-One profile portrait of Ruth Schantz, showing her left side with a ribbon in her hair.
-Verso features an advertisement for the studio.
+Upper body studio portrait of Ruth Schantz, seen from the left side with a ribbon in her hair.

 Mount and photograph are dirty and stained.